Minecraft and Mindfulness – Navigating our kids through the digital world and how yoga and mindfulness can help.

 This is a beautiful way to learn how to bring these benefits to your children, and to come together as parents, teachers and caregivers.
 To discuss ideas and to support each other.
 We all understand that children, now more than ever NEED these skills to skillfully navigate their internal and external worlds.

-Please join me for Teaching Yoga & Mindfulness to Children on Sunday, June 17th , from 9am – 5pm, at PranaShanti for this beautiful, fun, explorative and engaging day.
+Please join me for Children’s Yoga and Mindfulness Teacher Training, November 6-8, 2020, at PranaShanti for this beautiful, fun, explorative and engaging 3-day training.

 You will take home an abundance of resources and will feel confident to share these techniques with the kids in your care right away!